 All of these will be explained in full detail below.
 Especially number two!

 Huskies are a breed known for developing exceptionally close relationships with their owners, ultimately leading to a lot of affection and attention.
-And in the eyes of some, this could come across as “needy”.
+And for some, this could come across as “needy”.

-There are, however, additional reasons that could be causing your husky to be far needier and clingy than a normal level.
+There are, however, additional reasons that could be causing your husky to be far needier and clingy than normal.
 And if this is the case, it’s likely being caused by either a behavioral or lifestyle issue.
 Each will be explained in the next section.

 5 Reasons Why Your Husky Is So Needy

 Dealing with a persistently needy or clingy husky quickly drives most owners crazy.
 But whether or not there’s something wrong, all depends on the reason why this behavior is happening to begin with.
 So let’s cover that first.

 One thing about huskies is that they desire and crave far more mental stimulation than many owners are aware of.

 Mental stimulation is a broad term, consisting of many things from command training, general training, playing with interactive puzzle toys, socializing with other dogs, general engagement, and even speaking to your husky counts!

 If your husky doesn’t receive enough of it, he’ll seek it.
 And as you are his owner and go-to person, he’ll be coming to YOU, waiting for you to give him something to do or be entertained from.

 2. You’ve Been Accidentally Reinforcing It